First Monday Trade Days: Trade days today

-The buildings, known as pavilions, house the more established and regular vendors.
-They are full of the "regulars" who have reserved these spaces for the entire year.
-Most feature new crafts or products with a decidedly country or western feel.
-They are popular with shoppers looking for dependability and the modestly higher prices that go along with it.
-Most vendors in these areas are unwilling to come down much on their prices, but bartering is always welcome.
+First Monday Trade Days covers over 100 acres (0.4 km2) and accommodates 6,000 vendors.
+The Original Pavilion I was constructed by Henry Lewis in 1988 to provide shoppers with a covered area for shopping regardless of weather conditions.
+Subsequent additions include the Original Pavilion II in 1989, Original Pavilion III, the Porch, and Walkway by the Creek in 1990.
+The site currently features various designated buildings and areas such as the Lewis Original Pavilions and Walkway By The Creek, Civic Center and Trade Centers (I, II, III, and IV), Canton Marketplace, Old Mill Marketplace, The Village, The Mountain, The Arbors, and The Dog Alley.
+Adjacent to the First Monday Trade Days facility, there is an area known as ‘the Lewis side’, operated by Henry Lewis, who purchased The Arbors in 2009.

-The Canton Marketplace is the first building which begins the Trade Days market area on Highway 19.
-It is a climate controlled indoor pavilion with over 300 vendors who are mostly year round regulars.
-This pavilion has slightly more upscale items than the rest of the grounds and a food court.
-Despite the upscale feel, you can still find excellent bargains on unique items.
-Sometimes you can catch concerts or other free venues during trade days weekend here.
-Their restrooms are the best found anywhere on the grounds and there is a winery which offers taste testing.
-They have convenient onsite parking, an RV Park, and offer a free trolley transportation to the other First Monday areas.
+The pavilions serve as spaces for established and regular vendors, who have reserved them for the entire year.
+These vendors, often referred to as "regulars," offer a wide variety of merchandise, including new items, handcrafted items, and more.
+Many of these vendors have been setting up at Canton Trade Days for over 20 years.

+Located at the beginning of the Trade Days market area on Highway 19, Canton Marketplace is a climate-controlled indoor pavilion housing over 300 vendors, most of whom are year-round regulars.
+Offering slightly more upscale items than the rest of the grounds, this pavilion includes a food court.
+Despite its upscale atmosphere, shoppers can still find excellent bargains on unique items.
+Occasionally, there are concerts or other free events during Trade Days weekends.
+The restrooms at Canton Marketplace are considered the best on the grounds, and there is a winery offering taste testing.
+The marketplace provides convenient onsite parking, an RV Park, and free trolley transportation to other First Monday areas.
 As of Spring 2014, a 10' x 20' or 14' x 14' booth inside one of the main (buildings 2, 3 and 4) costs approx $200 per weekend (Wednesday afternoon/Thursday morning setup to end-of-show Sunday).